Extreme Dreams: Torres Strait

 When to Go

-After flying into Horn Island, we start the expedition at the northernmost point in Australia, the tip of Cape York, and set off in two outrigger canoes to explore the archipelago of Southern Torres Islands, camp on beaches under a tapestry of stars, and supplement our food stores with whatever we can harvest from the ocean en route (crocodile isn’t very good to eat don’t worry).
+After flying into Horn Island, we start the expedition from the Torres Strait Outrigger Club on Thursday Island setting off in two 6-man outrigger canoes to explore the archipelago of Southern Torres Islands.
+We camp on beaches under a tapestry of stars, spend time with the unique first-nations people of the region and supplement our food stores with whatever we can harvest from the ocean en route (crocodile isn’t very good to eat don’t worry).

 Working closely with the local Torres Strait Islander communities, we’ll learn about their deep spiritual and cultural connection to the land and ocean, cook Kup Murri on the beach and witness rarely visited sacred sites, all with the blessing of the Traditional Owners.

 My ever-lasting memories during my time as the Caretaker of the Islands of the Great Barrier Reef during the Best Job in the World are from my visit to the Torres Strait islands.
 The deeply cultural island communities have an appearance more Pacific Islander than Australian Aboriginal, they engage in warm conversation with strangers, have deep pride in their history and for these and a million other reasons, I created the expedition to share the experience with others.
 I still remember the deep belly laughter, community gatherings, palm leaf weaving under the trees and the best view I’ve ever experienced from a toilet seat.

 This itinerary for this expedition is likely to change, it’s very much an unscripted adventure, the kind that challenges you and has more unknowns than most people can stomach.
 It’s a different kind of travel, and we think more people should experience it.

 No previous experience in outrigger canoes is necessary.
 We will all start this adventure as novices and end up as salty sea dogs.
 Best Life Adventures will arrange a couple of taster sessions around SE Queensland in the run-up to the expedition proper.